codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endhighlight %}

-This Dockerfile can be built in the same way as a multi-stage one.
+This Dockerfile can be built in the same way as a multistage one.
 We still need two pipeline steps, one to check out the code and another to build the Docker image.

  `codefresh.yml`
 {% highlight yaml %}